paulopimenta6/ph_codes/R/elsa/img/README.md

 | Onda2     | 0.54   | 0.529|
 | Difference| -0.014 | 0.412|

-**-Result:** The analysis indicates a significant difference in microalbuminuria levels between Onda1 and Onda2, as shown by the Wilcoxon Signed-Rank Test (p = 0.000962).
+**Result:** The analysis indicates a significant difference in microalbuminuria levels between Onda1 and Onda2, as shown by the Wilcoxon Signed-Rank Test (p = 0.000962).
 Despite the non-normal distribution of the data, this difference suggests a noteworthy change in microalbuminuria levels between the two waves.
 The difference in microalbuminuria levels between Wave1 and Wave2, as indicated by the Wilcoxon test, suggests a significant change in levels between the two waves.
 This may indicate a change in the health status of the patients over time, which could be relevant for monitoring and clinical interventions.

 ### Time series analysis